digi-ron/AU-Falcon-SPUD-Project/Electrical/TrailerPlug/TrailerPlug.md

 ### 7 Pin layout

-for the following information, assume the following layout forn the trailer end connector, with the locking tabs facing up:
+for the following information, assume the following layout for the trailer end connector, with the locking tabs facing up:

 <!--coded as a HTML table as single line-->
 <table>